microAlchemy/uMAGICAL/README.md

     ```
     docker run -it -v $(pwd):/MAGICAL magical:latest bash
     ```

+The Dockerfile installs all third-party dependencies (including Lemon 1.3.1, Boost 1.71.0, wnlib, and Limbo), pins Python packages for compatibility, pulls submodules, and runs `./build.sh` so the Python components are installed inside the image.

+## Build without Docker (advanced)

+If you cannot use Docker, mirror the steps in the Dockerfile:
+1. Install the system packages listed in the dependency section.
+2. Build and install Lemon 1.3.1, Boost 1.71.0, wnlib, and Limbo into locations visible to CMake (see the Dockerfile for exact commands and environment variables).
+3. Ensure lpsolve 5.5 headers and libraries are discoverable (the Dockerfile symlinks them into standard include/lib paths).
+4. From the repository root run:
+    ```
+    ./build.sh
+    ```
+   which installs the Python packages from each subcomponent with `pip`.

 # How to run #

 Benchmark circuit examples are under examples/